 - Do the hypotheses or propositions logically flow from the theory?

 - Are the research design, case selection, sample, and other aspects of the methods explained and justified?
 Are the phenomena of interest captured well?

 - Are the sample and variables appropriate for the hypotheses?

-- Is the data collection method consistent with the analytical technique(s) applied?
+- Are the data collected in an appropriate, transparent, and well justified manner consistent with the analytical technique(s) applied?

 - Does the study have internal and external validity?

-- Are the analytical techniques appropriate for the theory and research questions and have they been applied appropriately?
+- Are the analytical techniques and procedures appropriate for answering the research question and consistent with the theory and the data collection?

 - Are the results reported in an understandable way?